liveh2o/protobuf-activerecord/README.md

 ### Attribute transformers

 Protobuf Active Record handles mapping protobuf message fields to object attributes, but what happens when an attribute doesn't have a matching field?
 Using the `attribute_from_proto` method, you can define custom attribute transformations.
-Simply call `attribute_from_prot`, passing it the name of the attribute and a method name or callable (lambda or proc).
+Simply call `attribute_from_proto`, passing it the name of the attribute and a method name or callable (lambda or proc).
 When creating or updating objects, the transformer will be called and passed the protobuf message.

 ```Ruby
 class User < ActiveRecord::Base